witheve/docs/drafts/guides/quickerstart.md

 - We can match two records and then "join" them together by associating attributes from one record with the other

-- attributes can be accessed on records using dot notation.
+- Attributes can be accessed on records using dot notation.

 ## Part 4